FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

+   - **AF_XDP**: Added af_xdp driver support for all test cases.
+Test results will be added in sub-sequent CSIT-2106 report.

+   - **GTPU tunnel**: Added GTPU HW Offload IPv4 routing tests.

-   - **Intel Xeon Ice Lake**: Added test data for these platforms.
-Current CSIT-2110 report data for Intel Xeon Ice Lake comes from an external source (Intel labs running CSIT code on "8360Y D Stepping" and "6338N" processors).
+   - **Intel Xeon Ice Lake**: Added initial test data for these platforms.
+Current CSIT-2106 report data for Intel Xeon Ice Lake comes from an external source (Intel labs running CSIT code on "8360Y D Stepping" and "6338N" processors).
 For details about the physical setup see :ref:`tested_physical_topologies`.
+Tested VPP and CSIT versions are pre-release, VPP 21.06-rc0~779-gd640ae52f.

    - **MLRsearch improvements**: Added support for multiple packet throughput rates in a single search, each rate is associated